aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheRemoteQueryCachePlugin.md

 ### XML Columns
 XML values retrieved from a cached result set are exposed as `java.sql.SQLXML`.
 When you obtain a source via `SQLXML.getSource(DOMSource.class)`, `getSource(SAXSource.class)`, or `getSource(StAXSource.class)`, the driver parses the XML with DTDs and external entity resolution disabled, following the [OWASP XML External Entity Prevention Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/XML_External_Entity_Prevention_Cheat_Sheet.html).

-`SQLXML.getSource(StreamSource.class)` returns the XML unparsed; parsing is performed by the caller.
-Consistent with the `java.sql.SQLXML` contract, an application that consumes a `StreamSource` is responsible for configuring its own parser or transformer securely.
-If you do not require a raw stream, prefer `DOMSource`, `SAXSource`, or `StAXSource`, which the driver parses securely on your behalf.
+`SQLXML.getSource(StreamSource.class)` is **disabled by default**.
+Because a `StreamSource` returns the XML unparsed, the driver cannot control how the value is subsequently parsed downstream, so this path is not permitted for XML retrieved from the cache.
+Calling `getSource(StreamSource.class)` on a cached `SQLXML` value throws `SQLException` with the message `StreamSource is not allowed for XML values retrieved from cached results...`.

+**How to fix:** prefer `DOMSource`, `SAXSource`, or `StAXSource`, which the driver parses securely on your behalf.
+If your application specifically requires a `StreamSource`, set the plugin property `remoteQueryCachePlugin.allowStreamSourceFromCache=true` to restore the previous passthrough behavior; in that case the consumer of the returned `StreamSource` is responsible for configuring its own parser or transformer securely.

+### URL Columns
+`java.net.URL` is **not deserialized from the cache by default**.
+Attempting to read a cached value of type `java.net.URL` throws `SQLException` with the message `Deserialization of class [java.net.URL] is not allowed...`.

+**How to fix:** prefer `java.net.URI` where possible, which has value-based equality and does not perform network resolution.
+If your application specifically requires `java.net.URL` and you accept the risk that cached URL values participate in DNS resolution when compared or hashed, set the plugin property `remoteQueryCachePlugin.allowUrlFromCache=true` to opt in.

 ## Other Example Programs
 [DatabaseConnectionWithCacheExample](../../../examples/AWSDriverExample/src/main/java/software/amazon/DatabaseConnectionWithCacheExample.java) demonstrates how to enable and configure Remote Query Cache Plugin with the AWS Advanced JDBC Wrapper.